Dallas: Public safety

 The Dallas Police Department provides most policing in Dallas.
-The Dallas interim chief of police is Michael Igo.
+The Dallas Chief of Police is Daniel Comeaux.
 The police headquarters are in the Cedars neighborhood of southern Dallas.

 Emergency medical services and fire protection in the city are provided by the Dallas Fire-Rescue Department.
 The Dallas Fire & Rescue chief is Dominique Artis.
 The department operates the Dallas Firefighter's Museum built in 1907 along Parry Avenue near Fair Park.
 Dallas's oldest remaining fire station building still stands at the corner of McKinney Ave. and Leonard and was built in 1892.
 It was the home of Engine Co.
 Number 1, and is now a picture framing shop.